Viktor-Beniukh/awesome-house-style/README.md

 - `STRIPE_PUBLIC_KEY` & `STRIPE_SECRET_KEY`: your keys received after registration on the Stripe website;
 - `BASE_URL`: base url(localhost) to redirect after successful order payment or cancellation of its payment

+Optional: you can add a variable called `LOG_LEVEL` to `.env` and `.env.prod` files, if you want to change a level of logging

 ## Run with docker